 Flipboard is a multiplatform aggregator of news, blog articles, videos, and social media in a magazine format.

 If you just got in the office taking a sip of your morning coffee, this might just be the smartphone equivalent of a news magazine.
-You can customize Flipboard to tailor-fit your interests as well as adding all of your social feeds in a single app.
+You can customize Flipboard to fit your interests and add all your social feeds to a single app.

 Game Emulators